Hesburgh Library: Current library

 In 1959, Father Theodore Hesburgh announced plans for construction of a new library, which he believed to be the necessary next step towards greater academic achievement.
 The announcement and subsequent fundraising campaigns placed emphasis that the new library would be on par with the nation's top universities by number of books and resources and would play a role in raising the profile Notre Dame among the great American universities.

-Initially, it was considered to place the new library in the place of the Main Building, either by demolishing it or by converting the structure into a library.
-Several plans features the destruction of the Main Building with the exception of the golden dome and the statue atop of it, which would be integrated into the new modern library building.
-Eventually, the unfeasibility of these designs and the opposition of alumni to the destruction of the golden dome and main building forced the administration to look for a different location.
-Eventually, in June 1960, it was decided to place it on the eastern edge of campus, with the understanding that this was the direction that the university was expanding in.
-This necessitated the destruction of a gymnasium and of Vetville, which housed married graduate students.
+Initially, the new library was intended to be in the Main Building by converting part of that structure to that purpose.
+Several plans proposed the destruction of the Main Building with the exception of the golden dome and the statue atop of it, which would be integrated into the new modern library building.
+Eventually, the limitations of these designs and the opposition of alumni to the destruction of the golden dome atop main building forced the administration to look for a different location.
+Eventually, in June 1960, the administration and trustees decided to place the new library building on the eastern edge of the campus because this was the direction in which the university was expanding.
+This necessitated the destruction of an old gymnasium and of Vetville, which housed married graduate students.

-Ground was broken in 1961, with the Ellerbe Company of Saint Paul, Minnesota, as the project's architect.
+Ground was broken in 1961, with the Ellerbe Company of Saint Paul, Minnesota as the project's architect.
 Construction took three years.
-Memorial Library officially opened on September 18, 1963.
+The Memorial Library officially opened on September 18, 1963.

 The finished structure, which is 210 ft tall, is built on a site that encompasses 315 ft2.
 The interior of 429,780 ft2 has two lower floors that serve as a base for a narrower and nearly windowless 13-story tower capped with a smaller penthouse.
 Interior floors have few walls and are supported by bare columns to create a flexible space to arrange stacks of books.
 The size of the windows was minimized to reduce glare and avoid uneven light from the outside.
 The two lower floors feature a more extensive use of glass, as well as brick and tweed granite, while the upper floors are finished in Makato stone.

 The library's collection reached one million volumes in 1970 and surpassed 1.5 million volumes in 1986.
-In 1987 the library was renamed Hesburgh Library in honor of Fr.
-Hesburgh, the university's retiring president, who served as Notre Dame's president for thirty-five years (1952–1987).
-In his retirement, Hesburgh maintained an office on the library's thirteenth floor, overlooking the Main Quad.
+In 1987 the library was renamed The Hesburgh Library in honor of Fr.
+Hesburgh, the university's retiring president, who had served as Notre Dame's president for thirty-five years (1952–1987) and who spearheaded the new library project.
+In his retirement, Hesburgh maintained an office on the library's thirteenth floor overlooking the Main Quad.

 As of 2009, the library housed 3.39 million volumes.
 The Association of Research Libraries ranked it the 61st largest collection among research universities in the United States.

-In 2015, the university began major renovations to the library that will modernize its interior design.
+In 2015, the university began major renovations to the library that were intended to modernize its interior design.